What Is the Best Social Media Platform for Startups in 2026?

 According to the company, 40% of B2B marketers rate LinkedIn as the most effective channel for driving high-quality leads.
 In fact, 89% of B2B marketers use LinkedIn for lead generation and 62% say it produces leads for them.

-When LinkedIn Makes Sense
+When Does LinkedIn Make Sense for Your Startup?

 LinkedIn is your best bet if: